Frequently Asked Questions|

 In house, a development editor is usually the project manager for a particular book, someone who works with an author to develop their manuscript to the point where it is ready for publication.
 In the freelance context, it usually refers to a structural editor.
 They generally provide feedback and advice on 'the big issues': plot, character, pacing, setting, description, internal logic, writing quality, and so on.
 They may even help with problems like writer's block, motivation, self-confidence and so on, which takes us into writing coach.
-This contrasts with copy editors, who fix minor errors in grammar, phrasing, sentence & paragraph structure, and so on; and with proofreaders, who check the typeset document against the original, or check scanned documents for scanning errors, and so on; now that typesetting is mostly obsolete, proofreading is often confused with copyediting, but proofreaders catch things like letter reversals and doubled 'the's while copy editors are more focused on grammar.
+This contrasts with copy editors, who fix minor errors in spelling, grammar, phrasing, sentence & paragraph structure, and so on; and with proofreaders, who check the typeset document against the original, or check scanned documents for scanning errors, and so on; now that typesetting is mostly obsolete, proofreading is often confused with copyediting, but proofreaders catch things like letter reversals and doubled 'the's while copy editors are more focused on grammar.
 Acquisition editors are people who read manuscripts for publishers and decide which manuscripts to buy.
 Acquisition editors sometimes act as development editors and work with authors if they are considering buying a manuscript.

 How do I know if a development editor is the right editor for me?